GrapeCity/DsExcel-Java/README.md

 ## 4.2.4
 ## Fixed
 * IGraphic.LockAspectRatio didn't take effect when adding picture or changing picture size.(DOCXLS-4175)
-* An error would be thrown when loading the JSON file exported by GcExcel in SpreadJS designer.(DOCXLS-4778)
+* An error would be thrown when loading the JSON file exported by DsExcel in SpreadJS designer.(DOCXLS-4778)
-* Exception is thrown on opening excel file exported by YARG using GcExcel.(DOCXLS-4874)
+* Exception is thrown on opening excel file exported by YARG using DsExcel.(DOCXLS-4874)
 * The exported JSON could not be validated.(DOCXLS-4900)
 * InvalidFormulaException is thrown on opening an Excel file.(DOCXLS-4901)
 * Exception is thrown on copying range.(DOCXLS-4903)
-* Exception is thrown on loading JSON file exported by GcExcel.(DOCXLS-4908)
+* Exception is thrown on loading JSON file exported by DsExcel.(DOCXLS-4908)
 * Formula is lost after loading JSON and exporting to Excel file.(DOCXLS-4924)
 * (Duplicate)InvalidFormulaException is thrown on opening an Excel file.(DOCXLS-4947)
 * The comments are lost in exported JSON file.(DOCXLS-4953)
 * ConcurrentModificationException is thrown on copying workbook range.(DOCXLS-4965)
-* Exception is thrown on saving Excel file using GcExcel.(DOCXLS-4988)
+* Exception is thrown on saving Excel file using DsExcel.(DOCXLS-4988)
 ## 4.2.3
 ## Enhanced
-* Internal compatibility additions with GcExcel .NET
+* Internal compatibility additions with DsExcel .NET
 ## 4.2.2
 ## Enhanced
 * Support XlsmOpenOptions and XlsmSaveOptions.(DOCXLS-4747)